-Google Sheets importer allows you to import data on a set schedule (for instance: every hour, on weekdays, from 9:00 am to 6:00 pm).
+Google Sheets integration allows you to import data on a set schedule (for instance: every hour, on weekdays, from 9:00 am to 6:00 pm).

 - If you join two or more sheets with the same data structure (the same number of columns and the same names), then your imported information will be merged vertically (see the gif below).

-- If you join two or more sheets with the different data structure (columns have different names and their number is also not equal), then your imported information will be merged horizontally.
+- If you join two or more sheets with different data structures (columns have different names and their number is also not equal), then your imported information will be merged horizontally.

 According to Google’s help materials, it’s possible to switch on the “Visitor sharing” option for your organization.
 By doing so, visitors can view, comment or edit your document for 7 days (once verifying their email).
 To switch on this sharing option, please communicate with your Google account administrator.